rutkaykarabulak/DroneController/README.md

-# Musala
+# Drone Controller
 ## REST APIs project that shows CRUD operation on several different objects using PostgreSQL

 ### Instructions to run the app

 #### 1- Installing the database

-- Musala application uses PostgreSQL as a database, therefore in order to run the project successfully you need to download the PostgreSQL.
+- Drone Controller application uses PostgreSQL as a database, therefore in order to run the project successfully you need to download the PostgreSQL.
 - Please find the following link to download PostgreSQL version 14.5. https://www.enterprisedb.com/downloads/postgres-postgresql-downloads
 - Make sure that you've selected all available options in installation